AutoRepoReviewITPD/AutoRepoReview/docs/automation/testing.md

 Link: tests/qas_tests/test_qas001.py::test_qas001_1

 Implemented: I have done a test that requests system 10 times and allows to only one of them proceed longer that 30 seconds

+### QAS001-1

+Link: tests/qas_tests/test_qas004.py::test_qas004_1

+Implemented: I have done a test that requests system and check that nothing is failed